S. Truett Cathy: Career

+Personal life

+He married Jeannette McNeil, and they had three children: Trudy, "Bubba" (Don), and Dan.

+Ministry

-Cathy was a member of the Second Baptist Church in Jonesboro, Georgia, and taught Sunday School there for more than 50 years.
+He taught Sunday school to teenagers at the First Baptist Church of Jonesboro, Georgia, for over 50 years.

+Beliefs

 He said that the Bible is his guidebook for life.
 Due to his strong religious beliefs, all of the company's locations, whether company-owned or franchised, are closed on Sundays to allow its employees to attend church and spend time with their families.
-This policy began when Cathy was working six days a week, multiple shifts.
-He decided to close on Sundays.
+This policy began when Cathy was working multiple shifts, six days a week.
+He then decided to close on Sundays.

+Books

 Cathy wrote five books: the autobiography Eat Mor Chikin: Inspire More People, a motivational book entitled It's Easier to Succeed Than to Fail, the parenting book It's Better to Build Boys Than Mend Men, an explanation of his business success in How Did You Do It, Truett?, and a final book on the significance of money in today's society titled Wealth, Is It Worth It?.
 He also contributed to the anthologies What My Parents Did Right and Conversations on Success, and co-wrote with Ken Blanchard Generosity Factor: Discover the Joy of Giving Your Time, Talent, and Treasure.
 McDonough-Fayetteville Road in Fayette, Henry, and Clayton counties, is named in his honor.
 Cathy said that the motivational book Think and Grow Rich by Napoleon Hill was one of the greatest foundations for inspiration growing up.